owenthereal/blog/posts/git/_posts/2011-03-23-git-up-perforce-with-git-p4.markdown

 ##### Installing git-p4 bridge

+**update 2014-02-25** [git-p4 bridge has been moved to the top level git command](https://github.com/git/git/blob/master/contrib/fast-import/git-p4.README).
+Use it as `git p4` instead of `git-p4`.

 The [git-p4][8] bridge is a Python script to enable bidirectional operation between a Perforce depot and Git.
 It doesn't come with the Git distribution by default.
 To make it invokable in your system, you need to download the script and put it into your system path.
 For me, I clone the Git source code from GitHub and make a soft-link to the script:

 1. Clone the Git repository to somewhere

 		git clone https://github.com/git/git.git git_source_path

 2. Create a soft-link to the git-p4 script in one of your system paths

 		ln -s git_source_path/contrib/fast-import/git-p4 /usr/bin/git-p4

 Windows users need to include the [git-p4.bat][10] file in the system path.

 ##### Commands

 Four things to remember when using git-p4:

 * Instead of using "git push" to push local commits to remote repository, use "git-p4 submit"
 * Instead of using "git fetch" to fetch changes from remote repository to local, use "git-p4 sync"
 * Instead of using "git pull" to fetch and merge changes from remote repository to local, use "git-p4 rebase"
 * Instead of using "git merge" to merge local branches, use "git rebase"

 For the last one, the reason is that when you run "git merge", Git creates an extra commit on top of the stack for the merging.
 This is not something we wanna show in the remote non-git repository.
 So we merge code with "git rebase".
 Detailed explanation of the difference between git-merge and git-rebase goes [here][17].

 ##### Workflow